IDAES/idaes-pse/docs/install/index.rst

 .. _Docker: https://www.docker.com/

-The OS specific istructions provide information about installing Miniconda.
+The OS specific instructions provide information about installing Miniconda.
 If you already have a Python installation you prefer, you can skip to the generic install procedure.